 Because of the importance of imparting Florida law and Florida-relevant information as part of its statutory mandate, FACA does not recognize animal control officer certifications from other state or national organizations.
 Only those who complete the FACA-approved curriculum will be included in the database maintained by FACA.

-Course participants who fail the final examination are allowed one opportunity to retake a different examination within 90 days at FACA Headquarters for a fee of $ 100.
+Course participants who fail the final examination are allowed one opportunity to retake a different examination within 6 months for a fee of $100.
 Those who fail the second examination are required to retake the entire course.

 In any case, the CEU requirement as stated in Florida Statutes begins from the completion date of the course.

 In addition to animal control officer certification, Chapter 828.27 requires 16 hours of training in order to be certified in Chemical Immobilization.
 This curriculum must meet the guidelines prescribed in the Chemical Immobilization Operational Guide of the American Humane Association.
 FL Statutes, Chapter 828.058 requires 16 hours of training in order to be certified in Euthanasia.
 The curriculum must be approved by the State of Florida Board of Veterinary Medicine.

 FACA provides the curriculum and books for these three special certification training programs, certifies instructors, and coordinates training sites.